WPCloudDeploy Documentation

 Overlap With Monit

-When you set Monit, you’re allowed to set up email notifications.
+When you setup Monit (aka Healing), you’re allowed to set up email notifications.
 If that’s all you need then there is no need to set up additional alerts using the plugin notifications screen.
 But, if you want to send those Monit alerts to other places such as Slack or Zapier you can now do that.

 Repeated Notifications